microsoft/fluentui/packages/react-next/etc/react-next-compat.api.md

 export * from "office-ui-fabric-react/lib/Button";
+export * from "office-ui-fabric-react/lib/Calendar";
 export * from "office-ui-fabric-react/lib/Checkbox";
+export * from "office-ui-fabric-react/lib/DatePicker";
 export * from "office-ui-fabric-react/lib/Link";
 export * from "office-ui-fabric-react/lib/Pivot";
 export * from "office-ui-fabric-react/lib/Slider";